Localization in Khovanov homology: Applications to Khovanov spectra and Khovanov homology

 which is a chain homotopy equivalence (because $C$ is acyclic).
 This map is induced from a subfunctor inclusion $\khoburn(\tilde{D})\to \khoburn(\tilde{D}')$, in that (\ref{eq:reide-1-map}) is the dual map on totalizations:

 Here we have used Theorem \ref{thm:oddkh-main} to relate the Khovanov chain complex with the totalizations.
-That is, we have a (equivariant) stable equivalence $F_1 \to F_2$; but we have not yet seen that it is an \emph{external} equivariant stable equivalence.
+We have a ($\ZZ_2$-equivariant) stable equivalence $F_1 \to F_2$, but we have not yet seen that it is an external equivariant stable equivalence.
+We must also show that the induced map